intellivoid/Socialvoid-Standard-Documentation/Methods/session/AuthenticateUser.md

 Authenticates a user via a Username & Password combination.
 Optionally two-factor authentication if the account has enabled it.
-Once authenticated, the session will be able to access methods that requires authentication and preform operations as the authenticated user.
+Once authenticated, the session will be able to access methods that requires authentication and perform operations as the authenticated user.

 Sessions will also have a much longer expiration date when